althafhussain71/Mobile-rUnets-RGB/Project/ios/rUnet-iOS-app-main/rUnet-iOS-app-main/README.md

 ### ToUIImage.swift
-      + The file is responsible for converting SwiftUI (Newest Framework) image type to UIImage type of UIKit (Old Framework)
+      + The file is responsible for converting SwiftUI (Newest Framework) image type to UIImage type of UIKit (Old Framework).
-      + Then we use this image to convert to CGImage of UIKit in ContentView.swift file
+      + Then we use this image to convert to CGImage of UIKit in ContentView.swift file.

 ### ImageProcessor.swift